mverissimo/pandacss-animate/README.md

 # PandaCSS animate

-A Panda CSS preset for creating beautiful animations.
+PandaCSS Animate is a preset for Panda CSS designed to facilitate the creation of elegant animations within your projects.

 ## Installation

+Install PandaCSS Animate via npm:

 ```sh
 npm install -D pandacss-animate
 ```

-Then add the preset to your `panda.config.ts` file:
+Then, integrate the preset into your `panda.config.ts` file as follows:

 ```ts
 import { defineConfig } from "@pandacss/dev";